rpm-software-management/rpm/docs/manual/format_v4.md

 GPG                 | 1005  | BIN
 RESERVEDSPACE       | 1008  | BIN

-All packages carry at least (LONG)SIZE, MD5 and SHA1, and since rpm >= 4.14, SHA256 tags.
+All packages carry at least HEADERSIGNATURES, (LONG)SIZE, MD5 and SHA1, and since rpm >= 4.14, SHA256 tags.

 The MD5 binary hash is 16 bytes long.
-The RESERVEDSPACE tag, if present, is used as a space reservation for the signature(s) and it's size varies.
+Other binary tag sizes vary depending on key parameters and such.
+As a special case, the RESERVEDSPACE tag is used as a space reservation for signatures to allow for much faster package signing.

 The 64bit size tags are only used in packages 4GB or larger in size, but otherwise follow the same behavior as their 32bit counterparts.